genesiscommunitysuccess/docs/docs/04_web/12_forms/03_forms-customisation.md

 };
 ```

+### Grouping information

-The Categorization layout enables you to create more complex forms that can be divided into appropriate categories (for example, personal information and address), which are displayed in separate tabs.
+The Categorization layout enables you to create more complex forms that are divided into appropriate categories (for example, personal information and address), which are displayed in separate tabs.

 ```ts
 const categoryUISchema = {